 Most of the trading occurs within the value area because both sellers and buyers acknowledge that price area as being fair at that time for the asset in question

 Not much trading happens outside the value area.
 In fact, the lines we draw to demarcate the value area signify traders’ unwillingness to push asset prices beyond the corresponding price levels.
-Some people may, in fact, call then support and resistance lines– and they wouldn’t be wrong.
+Some people may, in fact, call them support and resistance forex lines– and they wouldn’t be wrong.